quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Unidirectional streams in either direction begin with with a variable-length integer type.
-Where the type is not known, the stream_type value of "unknown" type can be used and the value captured in the stream_type_value field; a numerical value without variable-length integer encoding.
+Where the type is not known, the stream_type value of "unknown" type can be used and the value captured in the stream_type_bytes field; a numerical value without variable-length integer encoding.

 The generic `$H3StreamType` is defined here as a CDDL "type socket" extension